 Waterloo co-op students currently work at Twitter, Apple, Ernst & Young, Bloomberg, Facebook, and The Hospital for Sick Children.

-Type of University: A publicly funded, coeducational university offering more than 100 undergraduate and over 100
+Type of school: Ranked as one of Canada’s top three overall universities, Waterloo is a publicly funded, coeducational university with more than 100 undergraduate and 190 graduate programs.

 Size of Campus: Our 1,000-acre main campus was designed with you in mind—it’s safe, park like, and pedestrian friendly.
-Waterloo also has campuses located in the cities of Kitchener, Cambridge, and Stratford.
+Waterloo also has health sciences, architecture, and digital media campuses located in the nearby cities of Kitchener, Cambridge, and Stratford.

 Number of Students: 31,000 undergraduate and 5,200 graduate students